Running Newton Coupling, Scale Identification and Black Hole Thermodynamics: Kerr-(A)dS Black Holes

 \subsection{Kerr Black Holes}

 Let us first consider the simple Kerr black holes for $\Lambda = 0$ which are axisymmetric, so the coupling $G$ in general can be a function of $r$ and $\theta$.
-However, we find that the angle dependence leads to the following scalar curvature
+Using the metrics given in Eq.~\eqref{Kerrbh} with $G=G(r,\theta)$, we find that the scalar curvature is given by

 This means that we have the curvature singularity at the horizon.
 To avoid this, the $G(r, \theta)$ should have the following form: